UGentBiomath/COVID19-Model/data/README.md

 + `AZMM_UZG_hospital_parameters.csv` contains age-stratified estimates for the following model parameters: 1) c: probability of not going to an ICU where (1-c) is the probability of needing IC.
 2) m0: mortality, given as a total (cohort + ICU) and separate for Cohort and ICU.
 3) dC: average time spent in a Cohort ward if not going to ICU.
 Split in recovered and deceased.
 4) dICU: average time spent in an ICU.
 Split in recovered and deceased.
 4) dICU,rec: average length of recovery stay in Cohort after ICU.
 Code of reformat performed in `notebooks/0.1-twallema-AZMM-UZG-data-analysis.ipynb`.

 + `deterministic_22072020.json` contains the posterior distributions of the calibrated model parameters.
 The distributions are associated with the following preprint: `https://doi.org/10.1101/2020.07.17.20156034`.

+#### Belgian Census 2011
++ `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.
+First, the raw spreadsheet `data/raw/census_2011/Pop_LPW_NL_25FEB15.xlsx` was modified in MS Excel.
+The format of the data is as follows:
+- rows: municipality of residence
+- columns: municipality of work
+The dataset contained, for each Belgian province, a column of 'unknowns', indicating we know where these individuals live but not where they work.
+These 10 columns were removed manually.
+Further, the column `Werkt in Belgie` was renamed `Belgie` to make name-based row and column matching easier.
+The recurrent mobility matrix was extracted from these data.
+The conversion notebook is `notebooks/0.1-twallema-extract-census-data.ipynb`.

++ `initN.pkl` contains a pandas dataframe with the following columns: index (NIS code of arrondissement), name, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
+The data were extracted from `census_demo_nl_04nov14.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

++ `NIS_name.pkl` is a two way NIS-name table used for the function name2nis located in `src/models/utils.py`.
+It is a pandas dataframe with two columns: the first are the Belgian NIS codes, the second is the name corresponding to that NIS code.
+The data were extracted from `census_demo_nl_04nov14.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

++ `recurrent_mobility.pkl` contains a pandas dataframe with a square recurrent mobility matrix of the Belgian arrondissements (43x43).
+The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.